19hours/sg-statutes/Acts/Income Tax Act.md

 [Act 37 of 2014 wef 27/11/2014]

+(1E) To avoid doubt, the writing-down allowance under subsection (1A), (1B) or (1BAA) is to be made to a company during the applicable writing‑down period in subsection (1) or (1AA).

+[Act 34 of 2016 wef 25/03/2016]

-(2) The total writing-down allowances to be made to a company under subsection (1) and subsection (1A), (1B) or (1BAA) for any year of assessment shall be an amount equal to 20% of the aggregate of —
+(2) The total writing-down allowance to be made for any year of assessment to a company for capital expenditure incurred in acquiring any intellectual property rights under subsection (1) or (1AA), and under subsection (1A), (1B) or (1BAA), is an amount computed in accordance with the formula

+where A

+is —

+(a)

+20% if the writing-down period for that allowance is 5 years;

+(b)

+10% if the writing-down period for that allowance is 10 years; or

+(c)

+% if the writing-down period for that allowance is 15 years; and

+B

+is the sum of —

+(a)

-(a) the capital expenditure incurred by it on the acquisition of the intellectual property rights; and
+the capital expenditure; and

+(b)

-(b) the writing-down allowances under subsection (1A), (1B) or (1BAA).
+the writing-down allowance under subsection (1A), (1B) or (1BAA) for that expenditure.

-[29/2010]

-[Act 37 of 2014 wef 27/11/2014]

-[Act 37 of 2014 wef 27/11/2014]
+[Act 34 of 2016 wef 25/03/2016]

 (2A) The writing-down allowances to be made to a company under this section shall be allowed only if —

-(a) there is an undertaking by the company that it is an assignee of the intellectual property rights; and
+(a) there is an undertaking by the company that it is an assignee of the intellectual property rights;

+[Act 34 of 2016 wef 25/03/2016]

-(b) the claim is made by the company in such manner and subject to such conditions as the Comptroller may require.
+(b) the claim is made by the company in such manner and subject to such conditions as the Comptroller may require; and

 [21/2003]

+[Act 34 of 2016 wef 25/03/2016]

+(c) in the case of writing‑down allowances mentioned in subsection (1AA), the company makes the election mentioned in subsection (1AB).

+[Act 34 of 2016 wef 25/03/2016]

-(2B) The Minister or such person as he may appoint may in any particular case waive the requirement under subsection (2A) in respect of any intellectual property rights acquired on or after 17th February 2006, subject to such conditions as he may impose.
+(2B) The Minister or such person as he may appoint may in any particular case waive any of the requirements under subsection (2A)(a) and (b) in respect of any intellectual property rights acquired on or after 17th February 2006, subject to such conditions as he may impose.

 [7/2007]

+[Act 34 of 2016 wef 25/03/2016]

-(2C) Notwithstanding subsections (1) and (2), where a company that is an approved media and digital entertainment company carrying on a trade or business has acquired on or after 22nd January 2009 approved intellectual property rights pertaining to films, television programmes, digital animations or games, or other media and digital entertainment contents, for use in that trade or business, writing-down allowances in respect of the capital expenditure incurred in acquiring those rights —
+(2C) Notwithstanding subsections (1), (1AA) and (2), where a company that is an approved media and digital entertainment company carrying on a trade or business has acquired on or after 22nd January 2009 approved intellectual property rights pertaining to films, television programmes, digital animations or games, or other media and digital entertainment contents, for use in that trade or business, writing-down allowances in respect of the capital expenditure incurred in acquiring those rights —

 (a) shall be made to it during a writing-down period of 2 years beginning with the year of assessment relating to the basis period in which that expenditure is incurred; and